gasangw/NestJS-Interview-Questions-And-Answers/README.md

       exports: [CatsService],
     })
     export class CatsModule {}
     ```

     Now any module that imports the CatsModule has access to the CatsService and will share the same instance with all other modules that import it as well.

+    3. `Global modules:` When you want to provide a set of providers which should be available everywhere out-of-the-box (e.g., helpers, database connections, etc.), make the module global with the `@Global()` decorator.

+    ```javascript
+    import { Module, Global } from "@nestjs/common";
+    import { CatsController } from "./cats.controller";
+    import { CatsService } from "./cats.service";

+    @Global()
+    @Module({
+      controllers: [CatsController],
+      providers: [CatsService],
+      exports: [CatsService],
+    })
+    export class CatsModule {}
+    ```
+    The `@Global()` decorator makes the module global-scoped.
+Global modules should be registered only once, generally by the root or core module.
+In the above example, the CatsService provider will be present, and modules that wish to inject the service will not need to import the CatsModule in their imports array.

-    3.  `Dynamic Modules:` These are modules that can be configured at runtime.
+    4.  `Dynamic Modules:` These are modules that can be configured at runtime.
 Dynamic modules are useful when you need to pass configuration options to a module.
 They are created using the `register()` method, which takes an options object and returns a dynamic module.

     **[⬆ Back to Top](#table-of-contents)**